andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 1. ... you want to run a time or CPU intensive task in the background and,
 2. ... you want to make sure that the task <u>always finish</u> (regardless of the current app state, process state or user behaviour) => Scheduled work even survives process death and device reboot!
-3. .. the task is <u>not time-critical</u> because the execution might get deferred to achieve battery efficiency
+3. .. the task is <u>not time-critical</u> because the execution might get deferred

 Examples:
 * Syncing data (a mail client could sync emails by using WorkManager)
 * uploading collected user files like photos or videos
-* doing time-consuming operations on data
+* doing time-consuming operations on local data

+but...

 *`WorkManager` is **NOT** the right solution when...*
-* ... you don't need a guaranteed execution -> when it simply doesn't make sense to finish an enqueued task in certain circumstances (for example a background task that is bound to a certain screen doesn't need to get executed once the user left the app)
+* ... you don't need a guaranteed execution -> when it simply doesn't make sense to finish an enqueued task in certain circumstances (for example a background task that is bound to a certain screen and doesn't need to get executed once the user left the app)
 * ... you want to execute a non-deferrable task (time-criticality)
 * ... you want to execute the task at an exact time (such as an alarm clock or reminder) -> use `AlarmManager` instead
-* ... you have a long-running background task that needs to be executed immediately and is related to an ongoing user focussed activity (like music playback, location tracking) -> use `ForegroundService` instead
+* ... you have a long-running background task that needs to get executed immediately and is related to an ongoing user focussed activity (like music playback, location tracking) -> use `ForegroundService` instead

 ### What makes WorkManager beneficial?
 WorkManager takes care of compatibility issues and follows best practices to execute background work in a battery efficient way.
 It supports Android 4.0+ (API 14+) and provides a simple and flexible API.

 The WorkManager API makes it easy to
+* schedule background tasks with guaranteed execution
-* schedule periodic tasks
+* schedule periodic background tasks
-* schedule unique (singleton) tasks
+* schedule unique (singleton) background tasks
 * set up dependent chains of tasks
 * parallelize work
 * set execution constraints (e.g., only execute the task when the network is present, when storage is not low, when the battery is not low)